MicahKezar/MicahKezar/README.md

 ## Hobbies:
 * 🎵 Music, Music Theory, and Sound Design.
 Taught myself how to play piano by ear when I was 4 years old.
 To this day, I still cannot read sheet music!
 * 🏀 Sports!
 I love everything from summer activities like Volleyball, Basketball, and Ultimate Frisbee to winter pursuits such as Hockey and Snowboarding.
 * 🏎️ Cars.
 There's something about modifying a car to unlock its full potential that scratches an itch in my brain.
 I can't really explain it.
 It's like having a glorified lego set.
+* 🎮 Videogames.
+If it's one thing every IT/Dev has in common, it's probably this.
+I love anything that challenges me.
+As a result, any of the FromSoftware games are my favorite!

 <div align="center"><h1>Skillsets</div></h1>